 Next, I needed to find a chess program written in Python, which I could understand well and extend easily to create new chess variations.
 I found my way over to GitHub where thousands of programmers share their code with the world.
 After looking through dozens of chess programs, I finally found one which was easy to extend and covered my requirements [REF].

 I decided to manage the source code of my project in GitHub.
-Using a version control tool, such as GitHub has many benefits: TBD… Program source files in GitHub are stored in so called repositories.
+Using a version control tool, such as GitHub has many benefits: branching and merging for parallel development, detailed code history for tracking changes, and issue tracking for efficient project management.
+Program source files in GitHub are stored in so called repositories.
 I have created two new repositories for my project: one repository for each chess variation and imported the original chess code in each one.
 Now I was ready to make modifications to the original program code and store each developed version safely in the cloud during the entire course of the project.